How To Get Over A Crush: Healthy Coping Techniques For Moving On

 If your crush is your friend or you feel that talking to them would cause your feelings to grow, you might consider taking a break from spending time together until your feelings have subsided.
 If you don't want to admit to your feelings, you might ask for time to attend to a personal matter or let them know you want to focus elsewhere for the time being.
 If they know you have a crush on them, you might refrain from telling them you're trying to get over them.
 Take your time away and come back when you feel ready.

 If your heart is aching and you feel sad about your vision of a relationship not working out, focus on situations in your life that bring you joy.
 Distraction can help you focus elsewhere while attempting to reduce your feelings.
 Although you might not instantly get over your crush, you can spend time considering what you need.
-Studies have found that using positive visualization to imagine the type of life you want may improve mental health, focus, and the possibility of success.
+Medically reviewed studies have found that using positive visualization to imagine the type of life you want may improve mental health, focus, and the possibility of success.
 Try visualizing a life where you no longer have a crush on this person.

 To keep busy, you might join local groups that participate in activities you enjoy or go to a place that makes you feel at peace.
 Distractions that you find fulfilling can take your mind off the person you like and remind you of what you appreciate outside of your attraction.
-You could also focus on your education, work, a new hobby, personal growth, or volunteering for a charity.
+You could also focus on your education, work, a new hobby, personal growth, meeting new people, or volunteering for a charity.
 If you struggle with enjoying activities after your crush, you can talk to a therapist or counselor to learn new coping skills and brainstorm ideas together.

 Surrounding yourself with the people that mean the most to you--people who love and respect you for you--can improve your well-being and remind you that you are whole, with or without a partner.
 This can include members of your family or a best friend.